SergeyZenkovich/testrss/cv.md

 * Telegram  - https://t.me/SergeyZenkovich
 * Mobile - +375298868275
 * Email - sapocalipsys.z@gmail.com
  ## Summary:
+ Acquire knowledge, learn something new every day is very imporant for me.
+Also I want to solve unusual tasks.
 **Goal** - Work as a Front-End developer in big product company. <br/>
 **Wishes:**
  * Have strong knowledge in different frameworks.
  * Work in future with AR and VR technologies.
- * Try myself in web design.<br/>
+ * Try myself in web design.
-  Acquire knowledge, learn something new every day is very imporant for me.
-Also I want to solve unusual tasks.
 ## Skills:
 * HTML5 + semantic HTML
 * CSS + Sass